Caterpillar Stock Shows Every Sign Of Being Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Companies with poor financial strength offer investors a high risk of permanent capital loss.
-To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
-Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
-Caterpillar has a cash-to-debt ratio of 0.25, which which ranks worse than 75% of the companies in the industry of Farm & Heavy Construction Machinery.
+It is always important to check the financial strength of a company before buying its stock.
+Investing in companies with poor financial strength have a higher risk of permanent loss.
+Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
+Caterpillar has a cash-to-debt ratio of 0.25, which is worse than 75% of the companies in the industry of Farm & Heavy Construction Machinery.
 The overall financial strength of Caterpillar is 4 out of 10, which indicates that the financial strength of Caterpillar is poor.
 This is the debt and cash of Caterpillar over the past years:

-Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
-Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 Caterpillar has been profitable 9 over the past 10 years.
 Over the past twelve months, the company had a revenue of $41.7 billion and earnings of $5.46 a share.
 Its operating margin is 10.91%, which ranks better than 77% of the companies in the industry of Farm & Heavy Construction Machinery.
-Overall, the profitability of Caterpillar is ranked 7 out of 10, which indicates fair profitability.
+Overall, GuruFocus ranks the profitability of Caterpillar at 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of Caterpillar over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Caterpillar is 0.1%, which ranks in the middle range of the companies in the industry of Farm & Heavy Construction Machinery.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Caterpillar is 0.1%, which ranks in the middle range of the companies in the industry of Farm & Heavy Construction Machinery.
 The 3-year average EBITDA growth rate is 0.4%, which ranks in the middle range of the companies in the industry of Farm & Heavy Construction Machinery.